-The critical judgements made in the process of applying the accounting policies that have the most significant effect on the amounts recognised in the financial statements and the key assumptions concerning the future, and other key sources of estimation uncertainty at the end of the reporting year, that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next reporting year are discussed below.
-These estimates and assumptions are periodically monitored to ensure they incorporate all relevant information available at the date when financial statements are prepared.
-However, this does not prevent actual figures differing from estimates.
+There were no critical judgements made in the process of applying the accounting policies that have the most significant effect on the amounts recognised in the financial statements.
+There were no key assumptions concerning the future, and other key sources of estimation uncertainty at the end of the reporting year, that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next reporting year.